eifel-tech/ioBroker.cloudless-homeconnect/docs/en/README.md

 ### observe

 With the data point `observe`, devices can be excluded from monitoring the adapter when changed to `false`.
 For example, in the event of an error, it can be set that only one device is taken into account by the adapter and no other device "intermediates".

+### sendOptionsSeperately

+Normally, to start a program, the necessary options are sent to the device as a whole.
+However, on some devices it is expected that these options are not transmitted as a block but individually.

+> [!NOTE]
+>
+> If starting a program doesn't work as desired or if the debug log says something like `resource":"/ro/activeProgram","version":1,"action":"RESPONSE","code":400}`, this data point can be changed to `true` before trying to start a program again.

 ### Command